GoogleCloudPlatform/compute-image-tools/export/README.md

 ### Usage

-While you can export a disk with currently mounted partitions, or even the disk containing the current root partition it is recommend to unmount all partitions prior to running export.
+While you can export a disk with currently mounted partitions, or even the disk containing the current root partition it is recommended to unmount all partitions prior to running export.

 #### Linux: